k20302040/probabilistic-systems-lab/00-journal/learning_log_2026.md

 - Modules and packages
 - APIs
 - Command-line arguments
+- random Module

 ### Did
-- Harvard CS50p Section 4 (lecture)
-- Harvard CS50p Section 4 (shorts)
+- Harvard's CS50p Section 4
-- Harvard CS50p Problem Set 4

 ### Reflection
-This week shifted my understanding from basic programming to how real software is structured.
-I started seeing how modules, packages, and external libraries allow programs to scale.
-The idea of writing reusable and structured code became more important than just solving individual problems.
+This week changed my understanding of how software should be structured.
+I started seeing how modules, packages, and external libraries allow programs to scale and also help prevent repetitive code.
+The problem set was a bit easier.
+It focused less on logic and more on new syntax.

 ---

 ## Week: Apr 13 – Apr 19, 2026